yenrab/iron-beam/README.md

 # The Iron BEAM (I-BEAM) Project
 ## Purpose
 Providing PRs that increase the security of the BEAM is the primary purpose of the I-BEAM project.
-PRs are provided to the OTP team from this branch of Erlang/OTP.
+PRs are provided to the OTP team from this fork of Erlang/OTP.

 If you would like to join us in this task, please contribute PRs here.
 We will evaluate them and wrap them up for the OTP team.